tanushka-r/CodingExercise/submission.md

 ## How did you deviate from the directions, if at all, and why?

 I have tried not to deviate from directions as much as possible in order to show that I can code exactly to the specs.
-However, since there was a broken URL for one of the images, I had to make a simple image placeholder and add it to the project to programmaticaly replace any image with broken URL.
+However, since there was a broken URL for one of the images, I had to make a simple image placeholder and add it to the project to programmatically replace any image with broken URL.

 ## Is there anything else you'd like to let us know?

-*** Suggestions ***
+If this was a real life project with appropriate time available for development, I would make the following suggestions:

-*** Layout of filters section ***
+*** Filters section layout ***
 To improve user experience, could try to move Movies/Books rado buttons to the same line as dropdowns (at lease on desktop view).
 That would allow to move Clear Filters button/link closer - e.g. law of proximity, as currently there is a bit of disconnect when entering and clearing data.
-However, such suggestions would be verified by user feedback or A/B testing or both.
+However, such suggestions should be verified by the user feedback or A/B testing or both.

 *** Interactions ***
 Would be nice to introduce "tag cloud" for faster removal of filters one-by-one.
-For example, if user pick a genre at the bottom of the list and wishes to un-select only that genre withou clearing all filters, they would have to epxand dropdown and scroll all way down in order to do so.
+For example, if user pick a genre at the bottom of the list and later wishes to un-select only that genre without clearing all filters, they would have to epxand the dropdown and scroll all the way down in order to do so, versus single click on a tag "close" icon.

-Another advantage of "tag cloud" would be that user would be able to see an actual selections, e.g. "sci-fi", "1991", rather than counter of how many selections has been made.
-From user perspective they may want to have overview of what exactly they are searching for rather than number of search criteria entered so far.
+Another advantage of "tag cloud" would be that user would be able to see the actual selections, e.g. "sci-fi", "1991", rather than a counter of how many selections has been made.
+From user's perspective they may want to have overview of what exactly they are searched for rather than number of search criteria entered so far.
+That would help with potential errors too - if user accidentally selects wrong option.

 *** Product cards ***
-Could add popularity rating - e.g. stars, numbers or percentage that immediately visible.
+Could add popularity rating - e.g. stars, numbers or percentage that are immediately visible.
-Could add roll-over (for mobile on-tap) overlay with more info about each book/movie.
+Could add "on hover" overlay ("on-tap" for mobile) with more info about each book/movie.
 Some images are of different aspect-ratio, in real life project images would be pre-formatted and optimised.